thommcgrath/Beacon/docs/configs/breedingmultipliers/index.markdown

 > Because this editor has descriptions beneath each of the multipliers, this guide will cover only the major multipliers.

-### Mature and Incubation Speed Multipliers
+## Mature and Incubation Speed Multipliers

-Increasing the _Incubation Speed Multiplier_ causes fertilized eggs to hatch faster.
-See the _Incubation Time_ column in the list at the bottom to see how the multiplier affects the incubation time of the game's creatures.
+Increasing the **Incubation Speed Multiplier**{:.ui-keyword} causes fertilized eggs to hatch faster.
+See the **Incubation Time**{:.ui-keyword} column in the list at the bottom to see how the multiplier affects the incubation time of the game's creatures.

-Increasing the _Mature Speed Multiplier_ causes hatched babies to grow faster.
-The time to become an adult affects imprint parameters, so see the _Mature Time_, _% Per Imprint_, and _Max Imprint %_ columns of the list for how changing this value affects the game's creatures.
+Increasing the **Mature Speed Multiplier**{:.ui-keyword} causes hatched babies to grow faster.
+The time to become an adult affects imprint parameters, so see the **Mature Time**{:.ui-keyword}, **% Per Imprint**{:.ui-keyword}, and **Max Imprint %**{:.ui-keyword} columns of the list for how changing this value affects the game's creatures.

-### Imprint Times
+## Imprinting

-The _Imprint Period Multiplier_ adjusts how often a creature wants imprinting.
-The standard 8 hour imprint period is multiplied by this value, so for example if the _Imprint Period Multiplier_ is 0.5, the formula would be `8 hours x 0.5 = 4 hours`.
+The **Imprint Period Multiplier**{:.ui-keyword} adjusts how often a creature wants imprinting.
+The standard 8 hour imprint period is multiplied by this value, so for example if the **Imprint Period Multiplier**{:.ui-keyword} is 0.5, the formula would be `8 hours x 0.5 = 4 hours`.

-To find the amount of imprint to gain per cuddle, the first step is to find the maximum number of cuddles.
+To find the amount of imprinting to gain per imprint, the first step is to find the maximum number of imprints.
 This is done by rounding down the result of `mature time ÷ imprint period`.
-So a creature that matures in 12 hours would have 1 possible cuddle at the standard 8 hour mature time.
-Then the amount per cuddle is computed as `100% / max cuddles`, in this case, 100% per cuddle.
-This means as long as a creature can cuddle at all, it is capable of reaching 100% imprinting.
+So a creature that matures in 12 hours would have 1 possible imprint at the standard 8 hour mature time.
+Then the amount per imprint is computed as `100% / max imprints`, in this case, 100% per imprint.
+This means as long as a creature can imprint at all, it is capable of reaching 100% imprinting.

-Finding a good _Imprint Period Multiplier_ is as simple as finding a value just slightly below the fastest maturing creature that you want imprintable.
+Finding a good **Imprint Period Multiplier**{:.ui-keyword} could be done by finding a value just slightly below the fastest maturing creature that you want imprintable.

+The **Imprint Amount Multiplier**{:.ui-keyword} adjusts the amount of imprinting each imprint provides.
+If one imprint would normally be worth 10%, a 2.0 multiplier would give 20% instead.

+> A low **Imprint Period Multiplier**{:.ui-keyword} with a high **Imprint Amount Multiplier**{:.ui-keyword} will allow easy instant imprinting.

+### Auto Imprint

 {% include image.html file="wizard.png" file2x="wizard@2x.png" caption="The Auto Creature wizard is a quick way to find the perfect multiplier." %}

-Beacon includes a wizard for finding the right _Imprint Period Multiplier_ based on your server's _Mature Speed Multiplier_ and creatures you decide are important to imprint.
-Press the _Auto Imprint_ button, choose the creatures you require to be imprintable, and press OK.
+Beacon includes a wizard for finding the right **Imprint Period Multiplier**{:.ui-keyword} based on your server's **Mature Speed Multiplier**{:.ui-keyword} and creatures you decide are important to imprint.
+Press the **Auto Imprint**{:.ui-keyword} button, choose the creatures you require to be imprintable, and press OK.
 You can then review the list to see its effect on the game's creatures.

-The _Imprint Amount Multiplier_ can be used to further adjust the rate that creatures imprint.
-This multiplier affects the amount gained per cuddle.
-If that amount would normally be 10%, a multiplier of 0.5 would reduce that to 5% per cuddle, while a multiplier of 2.0 would increase that amount to 20% per cuddle.

-> A low _Imprint Period Multiplier_ with a high _Imprint Amount Multiplier_ will allow easy instant imprinting.

-### Rates
+## Rates

 Single player uses different baseline rates than multi player servers.
-Using the _Rates_ button in the toolbar allows switching Beacon's baselines rates to match.
+Using the **Rates**{:.ui-keyword} button in the toolbar allows switching Beacon's baselines rates to match.
 This button has no effect on the server itself, it only changes how Beacon does its math. **It will not turn on single player settings or event rates**.

 {% include affectedkeys.html %}